Sequence and Consequence: and its semantics

-Let us lay this all out more formally, and introduce some standard terminology which will be helpful: \begin{definition} An \emph{order frame} is a pair $\seq{W,<}$, where $W$ is a non-empty set and $<$ is a function which takes any $w \in W$ to a strict total well-order $<_w$ on some subset of $W$ such that whenever $x <_w y$, $w=x$ or $w<_wx$. \end{definition} We can read off an accessibility relation from an order frame: the worlds accessible from $w$ are those that $w$ strictly precedes in the ordering induced at $w$, together with $w$ itself:\footnote{Accessibility relations are sometimes specified as independent parameters, but as this shows, they needn't be.} As we will see, $R$ plays the same role with respect to the defined $\Box$ as accessibility relations usually do in Kripke models.
-We write $x\leq_w y$ whenever $x,y\in R(w)$ and $y\not<_w x$, i.e., whenever either $x<_w y$, or $x=y$ and $x\in R(w)$.
+Let us lay this all out more formally, and introduce some standard terminology which will be helpful: \begin{definition} An \emph{order frame} is a pair $\seq{W,<}$, where $W$ is a non-empty set and $<$ is a function which takes any $w \in W$ to a strict well-order $<_w$ on some subset of $W$ such that whenever $x <_w y$, $w=x$ or $w<_wx$. \end{definition} We can read off an accessibility relation from an order frame: the worlds accessible from $w$ are those that $w$ strictly precedes in the ordering induced at $w$, together with $w$ itself:\footnote{Accessibility relations are sometimes specified as independent parameters, but as this shows, they needn't be.} As we will see, $R$ plays the same role with respect to the defined $\Box$ as accessibility relations usually do in Kripke models.
+When it is clear which order frame is under discussion, we will always use $R$ for the corresponding accessibility relation.